guttenbergovitz/guttenbergovitz-theme/kitty/README.md

 - Cyan: `#89a87d`
 - White: `#d4be98`

+## Design Notes

+- Warm-first palette; ANSI blue is intentionally remapped to orange (`#d79969`).
+- Comments are often italicized in editors for better hierarchy.

 ## Contributing

 Feel free to open an issue or submit a pull request on our [GitHub repository](https://github.com/guttenbergovitz/guttenbergovitz-theme).